MapStory/Learning/modules/module0.md

 Learners should download the pdfs for all six Modules at the outset, so you can confirm learners have access to the learning material for the whole course before diving in.

-Second, learners should go ahead and download the test data that will be used in Module 3 focused on collecting StoryLayer data.
+Second, learners should go ahead and download the test data that will be used in the Modules.
 Doing this at the outset of the class will help surface any issues learners may have right away, before you get too far in the course.

 ### The mission of StoryScapes